 Dr. Ben Chen, P.E., BCEE, is the founder of Chen Moore and Associates (formerly Chen and Associates Consulting Engineers, Inc.) and serves as Chairman of the Board for our firm’s Board of Directors, where he is responsible for the long-term planning for the firm’s future.
 Dr. Chen has had a wonderful career, working on some of the most significant utility and neighborhood improvement projects in South Florida.
 Dr. Chen has also had a long-standing history of being a leader in the community as an advocate for infrastructure needs throughout Florida, but also as a philanthropist throughout Florida.
 He has a served organizations in leadership positions of all types, including the Florida Engineering Society, Workforce One (known as CareerSource Broward now) and on university civil engineering department advisory boards for Florida International University, Florida Atlantic University, and formerly St. Thomas University.
 Dr. Chen received his Master of Science and Bachelor of Science degrees in Civil and Sanitary Engineering from National Taiwan University before immigrating to the United States to obtain his Doctor of Philosophy Degree in Civil Engineering from Virginia Tech.

-Cristobal Betancourt, PLA, is Director of Planning and Landscape Architecture for Chen Moore and Associates.
+Cristobal Betancourt, PLA, is Vice President of Landscape Architecture and Planning for Chen Moore and Associates.
 He has experience providing planning and landscape architecture design solutions for public and private sector clients.
 Mr. Betancourt leads a team that has extensive experience on significant municipal streetscapes, parks (including master plans), transportation projects, campuses, facilities and land development projects throughout Florida (from northern Florida to Key West).
 Examples of such projects include the implementation of the Complete Streets Master Plan developed by the Broward County Metropolitan Planning Organization, master planning for SunTrax in Lakeland, segments of areas on the Florida Turnpike and the incorporation of an existing street in the pedestrianized Lincoln Road Mall in South Beach.
 In addition, Mr. Betancourt is the principal for our LA Department’s efforts for the Florida Department of Transportation (FDOT) throughout the state.
 He and his team are well versed in designing for multiple modes of transportation including air, rail, roadway, and multimodal transit facilities.
 He has been the Project or Task Manager for districtwide landscape contracts, highway beautification projects and LAP funded projects.
 Mr. Betancourt completed his post graduate studies in urban design at the Royal Danish Academy of Fine Arts, School of Architecture and his Bachelor of Science degree in Landscape Architecture from Cornell University.

 Brent Whitfield, P.E., ENV SP is the Director of Water Resources for CMA.
 Mr. Whitfield has worked for a variety of public sector clients at the City, County and State level.
 His experience includes tasks as varied as hydrologic and hydraulic modeling related to environmental and flood protection studies and detailed engineering design and construction oversight for roadway, water, sewer, and stormwater infrastructure.
 Mr. Whitfield has provided infrastructure solutions in various settings from residential neighborhoods to commercial airports.
 As a life-long resident of Florida, Mr. Whitfield has maintained a commitment to serving the community both professionally and personally serving as an appointed board member for a municipal advisory board with maintaining involvement in the American Society of Civil Engineers (ASCE), the Florida Engineering Society (FES) and Leadership Florida.
 He serves as the chair of the water resources committee for the American Council of Engineering Companies (ACEC) of Florida.
 Mr. Whitfield holds a Bachelor of Science Degree and a Master of Science Degree in Civil Engineering from the University of Florida.